HiFaraz/node-playbook/README.md

 ### What this is not

 * Not all advice is specific to Node.js
-* This is not the only way to develop with Node.js
+* This is not the only way to develop with Node.js.
+I use other choices when they suit me, and so should you.
+However this guide will generally not present any alternatives
 * This does not teach you how to program in JavaScript
 * This does not replace the need to read documentation